-Prince Harry to attend crisis talks with the Queen
+Prince Harry to attend crisis talks with the queen

 “I’m sad about that.
 All we can do, and all I can do, is try and support them and hope that the time comes when we’re all singing from the same page.
 I want everyone to play on the same team,” the Sunday Times reported him as saying.

-It will be the first face-to-face meeting between members of the royal family since Harry and Meghan dropped their bombshell on Wednesday.
+It will be the first face-to-face meeting between members of the royal family since the Sussexes dropped their bombshell on Wednesday.
 The couple wish to split their time between the UK and North America, to become financially independent and to be allowed to earn an income without royal constraints.

-The day after the announcement, Meghan flew back to Canada, where the couple spent six weeks over Christmas with their baby son, Archie.
+The day after the announcement, Ms Markle flew back to Canada, where the couple spent six weeks over Christmas with their baby son, Archie.
 Their two dogs are also in Canada, prompting speculation Meghan has no plans to return in the immediate future.

 Tense atmosphere